-Medroxyprogesterone acetate linked to immune suppressionFebruary 1st, 2013 in Immunology
+Medroxyprogesterone acetate linked to immune suppressionFebruary 1, 2013 in Medicine & Health / Immunology

 (HealthDay)—Use of the injectable contraceptive depot medroxyprogesterone acetate (MPA), common in areas such as sub-Saharan Africa with high HIV-1 prevalence, is associated with suppression of the immune response, according to a study published online Jan.
 25 in Endocrinology.